 The recovery and re-use of low-grade waste heat and effective utilisation of renewable resources for heat and power provision are essential components of a sustainable energy future.
-In the UK, for example, natural gas consumption for heating purposes is double that of electricity, while in the domestic sector the demand for heat is currently somewhere between 3 and 5 times that of electricity, even though the energy debate focuses mainly on the latter.
-The availability of most alternative energy sources (e.g. solar, wind) exhibits appreciable fluctuations (caused by day-night cycles, weather, etc.), while the consumption also fluctuates considerably, according to users’ needs.
-The resulting mismatch between energy supply and demand gives rise to a need for reliable and efficient energy storage systems to smooth out the imbalance.
-A disparity between supply and demand is also an important factor that arises when considering the opportunities for low-grade waste heat utilisation, which is abundantly available in the industrial and commercial sectors, and also in the domestic environment, especially when considering ‘over the fence’ solutions which offer an improved scenario, both from an investment and an emission reduction perspective, over the self-contained re-use and/or conversion of heat within individual plants.
+In the UK, for example, natural gas consumption for heating purposes is double that of electricity, while in the domestic sector the demand for heat is currently somewhere between 3 and 5 times that of electricity.
+Nevertheless, the energy debate focuses mainly on the latter.
+The availability of most alternative energy sources (e.g., solar, wind) exhibits significant fluctuations (caused by day-night cycles, weather, etc.), while the consumption also fluctuates considerably, according to users’ needs.
+The resulting mismatch between renewable energy supply and demand gives rise to a need for reliable and efficient energy storage systems to smooth out the imbalance.
+A disparity between supply and demand is also an important factor that arises when considering the opportunities for low-grade waste heat utilisation, which is abundantly available in the industrial and commercial sectors.
+A similar problem occurs in the domestic environment, especially when considering ‘over the fence’ solutions which offer an improved performance, both from an investment and an emission reduction perspective, over the self-contained re-use and/or conversion of heat within individual plants.

 The research activities conducted by the Energy Division are:

 - Large-scale electricity storage